On Cross-Corpus Generalization of Deep Learning Based Speech Enhancement: Results and Discussions

 Perhaps surprisingly, VoxCeleb2 is not able to obtain good generalization.
 This might be due to the types of utterances in VoxCeleb2.
 Most of the utterances include some sort of reverberation, cross-talk or background noise.
 Hence, it may not be very suitable to be employed for the enhancement of utterances from clean corpora.
 More research is needed to explain the cross-corpus generalization behavior of VoxCeleb2.

 Further, we compare models trained with different frame shifts.
 We compare frame shifts from \{$16$ ms, $8$ ms, $4$ ms, $2$ ms\}.
-All the models are trained on LibriAll using LSMS with a frame size of 32 ms. Average STOI and PESQ scores are plotted in Fig. 7, and comparisons for babble noise are given in Table VI.
+All the models are trained on LibriAll using LSMS with a frame size of 32 ms. Average STOI and PESQ scores are plotted in Fig. 7.
 We can observe a clear improvement in the objective scores when moving from $16$ ms to $8$ ms, and from $8$ ms to $4$ ms. However, the performances for $4$ ms and $2$ ms are very similar, suggesting the diminishing effect from reducing frame shift.
 Note that similar performance improvements are obtained using all the training corpora, suggesting that using small frame shift is an effective technique applicable to all training corpora.
 The performance is also improved on the trained corpus, WSJ in this case, when trained using smaller frame shifts.
 This is an important observation because getting an improvement on the trained corpus does not necessarily result in an improvement over untrained corpora as we have reported in Table I.

-We also compare all the training corpora using a smaller frame shift of $4$ ms in Fig. 8.
+We also compare all the training corpora using a smaller frame shift of $4$ ms and the results are plotted in Fig. 8.
 We obtain the same performance trend as using the frame shift of $16$ ms. This implies that using smaller frame shift and better training corpora are two independent techniques for improving cross-corpus generalization.

-Finally, we report results on babble noise when different techniques to improve channel generalization are incrementally incorporated into the baseline model.
-The results are given in Table VII.
+Furthermore, we report results on babble noise when different techniques to improve channel generalization are gradually incorporated into the baseline model.
+The results are given in Table IV.
+The bold scores in the last row of STOI and PESQ, Same Corpus (trained corpus), provide the scores obtained by training a model on the same corpus as the test corpus.
+Note that the results on the trained corpora, TIMIT and IEEE, represent benchmarks where the number of unique training utterances is small.
+IEEE corpora have only $576$ training utterances and TIMIT has $4620$ utterances in which many speakers speak the same set of sentences.
+A good model should be able to match the scores obtained using Same Corpus.

 We observe that the most effective approach is the use of LibriAll that improves STOI at $-5$ dB by $3.2\%$ on TIMIT, $8.1\%$ on IEEE Male, and $5.3\%$ on IEEE Female while obtaining similar performance on WSJ as to that obtained by training on WSJ.
 Similarly, smaller frame shift is also very effective as it improves STOI at $-5$ dB by $3.5\%$ on TIMIT, $1.8\%$ on IEEE Male, and $3.5\%$ on IEEE Female.